HanseltimeIndustries/jest-cli-tester/README.md

 ## How it works

-At a high-level, this library uses a transformer to wrap any cli script files that are required by the CLIRunner into a module with specific exports.
+At a high-level, this library uses a transformer to wrap any cli script entrypoint files that are required by the CLIRunner into a module with specific exports.

 1. Jest Transform process